-Sub-recipients must comply with all the requirements in 2 C.F.R.
+Sub-Recipients must comply with all the requirements in 2 C.F.R.
 Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards).

-Funding is provided to perform eligible activities as identified in the Domestic Homeland Security -Federal Emergency Management Agency National Preparedness Directorate Fiscal Year 2016 State Homeland Security Grant Program (SHSGP), consistent with the Department of Homeland Security State Strategy, Operation Stonegarden:
+Funding is provided to perform eligible activities as identified in the Domestic Homeland Security - Federal Emergency Management Agency National Preparedness Directorate Fiscal Year 2017 Homeland Security Grant Program (HSGP), consistent with the Department of Homeland Security State Strategy, Operation Stonegarden.
+Eligible activities are outlined in the Scope of Work for each category below: